ubicloud/ubicloud/README.md

 Public cloud providers like AWS, Azure, and Google Cloud have made life easier for start-ups and enterprises.
 But they are closed source, have you rent computers at a huge premium, and lock you in.
-Ubicloud offers an open alternative, reduces your costs, and returns control of your infrastructure back to you.
+Ubicloud offers an open source alternative, reduces your costs, and returns control of your infrastructure back to you.
 All without sacrificing the cloud's convenience.

 Today, AWS offers about two hundred cloud services.
 Ultimately, we will implement 10% of the cloud services that make up 80% of that consumption.